-What Google AdWords is?
+What is Google Ads?

-“When I was asked to run Google AdWords campaigns, I had the same question on my mind.
+“When I was asked to run Google Ads campaigns, I had the same question on my mind.
 It was my first job, and I had joined for a role in Market Research.
 Google Ads was a concept that seemed completely new”.

-The Google AdWords program includes local, national, and international distribution.
+The Ads program includes local, national, and international distribution.
 Google’s text advertisements are short, consisting of two headlines with a maximum of 30 characters each, a description with a maximum of 80 characters, and a display URL of 40 characters.

-In May 2016, Google announced it is reformatting of ads to help consumers and advertisers succeed in a mobile-first world.
+In May 2016, Google announced it is reformatting ads to help consumers and advertisers succeed in a mobile-first world.
 The new format, called Expanded Text Ads, allows for 23% more text.
 This new format is available on both the Google Search Network and the Google Display network.

-Why Google AdWords?
+Why Google Ads?

-- More customers can be attracted
+→ More customers can be attracted

-- Right people at the right time can be reached
+→ Right people at the right time can be reached

 People on Google find your business exactly when they are searching for the things that you offer.

-- Advertisement can be done locally or globally
+→ Advertisement can be done locally or globally

-Target your ads to customers in certain countries, regions or cities – or within a set distance from your business or shop.
+Target your ads to customers in certain countries, regions, or cities – or within a set distance from your business or shop.

-- Choose how you want to reach your customers.
+♦ Choose how you want to reach your customers.

 Your ad appears next to search results on Google.